byt3er/bookings/readme.md

 # Booking and Reservations
-This is the repository for my bookings and project.
+This is the repository for my Room booking and reservation project.
 -Built in go version 1.18.2